shimion/builder/inc/class/readme.txt

 * New: Added new options for tab and tab content background, text colors and border colors (Premium)
 * New: Custom classes and custom IDs can now be added to all elements (Premium)
 * New: Added 44 Animations that can be assigned to any element (Premium)
-* New: Appending "#pbs-edit" on the end of a frontend URL will automatically trigger PBS to start editing.
+* New: Appending "#nhb-edit" on the end of a frontend URL will automatically trigger nhb to start editing.
 * New: Added options for the Text element (Premium)
 * New: Added move button on a text toolbar.
 * New: Added post locking when editing & post lock take over.
 * New: Added autosaving every 15 minutes & when editing then another user took over.
 * New: Added check for when you got logged out in WordPress and now displays a login modal form similar to how the backend does it.
-* New: Now checks and updates the PBS nonce when it becomes invalid.
+* New: Now checks and updates the nhb nonce when it becomes invalid.
-* New: Added Edit with Page Builder Sandwich links to the post list screen for viewable posts.
+* New: Added Edit with No Hassle Builder links to the post list screen for viewable posts.
 * Enhanced: Faster mouse events when hovering over items.
 * Enhanced: Row & column toolbars now collapse so as not to overlap each other.
 Hovering over one will show the buttons.
 * Enhanced: Images added with the pre-designed sections now show the replace & edit buttons.
 * Enhanced: Overlay outlines now update regularly on transitions.
-* Enhanced: Unified all PBS nonces to a single one.
+* Enhanced: Unified all nhb nonces to a single one.
 * Change: No longer adds unique classes and IDs to rows and columns.
 * Change: Column toolbars now have a different color to differentiate them better against row toolbars.
 * Change: Updated premium feature list in lite version.